Paweł Cibicki: International career

+Criminal proceedings

 Match fixing

-In June 2019 suspicion about a match fixing event in a game between Allsvenskan team IF Elfsborg and Kalmar FF was announced, Who the player was, was however not revealed.
-Later the same month the Swedish, Polish and the Swedish prosecutor's office announced that would launch an investigation on the matter.
+In June 2019, suspicion about a match fixing event in a game between Allsvenskan team IF Elfsborg and Kalmar FF was announced, The identity of the player was however not revealed.
+Later the same month, the Swedish police and the Swedish prosecutor's office announced they would launch an investigation on the matter.

-Then in december 2020 the prosecutor's office announced that they would prosecute the player, along with three other players from other match fixing incidents, and it was revealed that the case evolved around the player receiving money, in form of a loan, after the match from a person who had betted on that the player would get a yellow card in the match, which the player ended up receiving in the 60th minute of the match, it was also at the time revealed that the player was Cibicki.
+In December 2020, the prosecutor's office announced that they would prosecute the player, along with three others from other match fixing incidents, and it was revealed that the case evolved around the player receiving money, in form of a loan, after the match from a person who had betted on the player receiving a yellow card in the match, which the player ended up receiving in the 60th minute of the match, it was also revealed that the player in question was Cibicki.

-On 7 June 2021 it was announced that the district court acquitted Cibicki on all accusation, However the decision was appealed to Hovrätten (Swedish courts of appeals), in September the Swedish FA (SvFF) decided to ban Cibicki from football for four years and in december of 2021 Hovrätten went on the prosecutors side and convicted Cibicki of taking bribes, but sentenced him to only probation.
+On 7 June 2021, it was announced that the district court acquitted Cibicki on all accusations, However, the decision was appealed to the court of appeal, in September the Swedish Football Association decided to ban Cibicki from football for four years, and in December 2021, the Scania and Blekinge Court of Appeal went on the prosecutor's side and convicted Cibicki of taking bribes, but sentenced him to only probation.

-Prior to receiving the sentence Cibicki appeared on the podcast Heltidsproffs (eng:Full-time professional) and told his side of the story, about how he had struggled with a gambling addiction since the age of 18 and had gambled away millions of swedish kronor and that he because of it had struggled with suicidal thoughts.
+Prior to receiving the sentence, Cibicki appeared on the podcast Heltidsproffs (Full-time professional) and told his side of the story, about how he had struggled with a gambling addiction since the age of 18 and had gambled away millions of Swedish kronor and that he because of it had struggled with suicidal thoughts.

-Following the sentencing Cibicki appealed the verdict to Supreme Court of Sweden, while FIFA at the same time announced that they sided with the Swedish FA and banned Cibicki from football on a global scale for four years.
-Cibicki tried to have Riksidrottsnämnden, the Supreme Court of sports in Sweden, revoke the Swedish FA's ban, but on 9 March 2022 the application was rejected.
+Following the sentencing, Cibicki appealed the verdict to the Supreme Court of Sweden, while FIFA at the same time announced that they sided with the Swedish FA and banned Cibicki from football on a global scale for four years.
+Cibicki tried to have the Supreme Sports Tribunal, the supreme court of sports in Sweden, revoke the Swedish FA's ban, but on 9 March 2022 the application was rejected.

-On 14 March the Swedish Supreme Court announced that they would not try Cibicks appeal, hence the convicting ruling of the Hovrätten would remain.
+On 14 March, the Swedish Supreme Court announced that they would not try Cibicki's appeal, hence the convicting ruling of the court of appeal would remain.

+Money laundering

+In September 2025, it was reported that an old couple had lost 900,000 kronor to scammers, out which 175,000 kronor was reported to have been moved to two bank accounts belonging to an active player in Allsvenskan, it was later revealed that the player was Cibicki and his club IFK Värnamo decided to pause him from all activities with the club.

+On 16 October, Värnamo announced that they would cancel Cibicki's contract on the player's own request.